 - a.
-Violations or possible violations of budget ordinances, federal, state, and local laws or regulations (including those pertaining to adopting and amending budgets), provisions of contracts and grant agreements, tax or debt limits, and any related debt covenants whose effects should be considered for disclosure in the financial statements or as a basis for recording a loss contingency, or for reporting on noncompliance. - b.
-Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by accounting principles generally accepted in the United States of America. - Nonspendable, restricted, committed, or assigned fund balances that were not properly authorized and approved. - 21.
-In regards to the nonattest services performed by you listed below, we have 1) made all management decisions and performed all management functions; 2) designated an individual with suitable skill, knowledge, or experience to oversee the services; 3) evaluated the adequacy and results of the services performed, and 4) accepted responsibility for the results of the services. - a.
-Financial statement preparation - None of these non attest services constitute an audit under generally accepted auditing standards, including Government Auditing Standards. - 22.
-The City of Appleton Business Improvement District (BID) has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral. - 23.
+Violations or possible violations of budget ordinances, federal, state, and local laws or regulations (including those pertaining to adopting, approving and amending budgets), provisions of contracts and grant agreements, tax or debt limits, and any related debt covenants whose effects should be considered for disclosure in the financial statements or as a basis for recording a loss contingency, or for reporting on noncompliance, except those already disclosed in the financial statement, if any. - b.
+Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by accounting principles generally accepted in the United States of America. - 21.
+In regards to the nonattest services performed by you listed below, we have 1) accepted all management responsibility; 2) designated an individual with suitable skill, knowledge, or experience to oversee the services; 3) evaluated the adequacy and results of the services performed, and 4) accepted responsibility for the results of the services. - a.
+Financial statement preparation

+None of these nonattest services constitute an audit under generally accepted auditing standards, including Government Auditing Standards.

+- 22. The City of Appleton Business Improvement District (BID) has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral. - 23.
 The City of Appleton Business Improvement District (BID) has complied with all aspects of contractual agreements that would have a material effect on the financial statement in the event of noncompliance. - 24.
-We have followed all applicable laws and regulations in adopting, approving, and amending budgets. - 25.
-The financial statements properly classify all funds and activities. - 26.
-Components of net position (net investment in capital assets; restricted; and unrestricted) and equity amounts are properly classified and, if applicable, approved. - 27.
-The City of Appleton Business Improvement District (BID) has no derivative financial instruments such as contracts that could be assigned to someone else or net settled, interest rate swaps, collars or caps. - 28.
-Expenses have been appropriately classified in or allocated to functions and programs in the statement of activities, and allocations have been made on a reasonable basis. - 29.
-Revenues are appropriately classified in the statement of revenues, expenses and changes in net position.
+The financial statements properly classify all funds and activities. - 25.
+Components of net position (net investment in capital assets; restricted; and unrestricted) and components of fund balance (nonspendable, restricted, committed, assigned and unassigned) are properly classified and, if applicable, approved. - 26.
+The City of Appleton Business Improvement District (BID) has no derivative financial instruments such as contracts that could be assigned to someone else or net settled, interest rate swaps, collars or caps. - 27.
+Expenses have been appropriately classified in or allocated to functions and programs in the statement of activities, and allocations have been made on a reasonable basis. - 28.
+Revenues are appropriately classified in the statement of activities within program revenues and general revenues. - 29.
+Deposits and investment securities are properly classified as to risk, and investments are properly valued.
+Collateralization agreements with financial institutions, if any, have been properly disclosed.

-- 30. Deposits and investment securities are properly classified as to risk, and investments are properly valued.
-Collateralization agreements with financial institutions, if any, have been properly disclosed. - 31.
-We have appropriately disclosed the City of Appleton Business Improvement District (BID)'s policy regarding whether to first apply restricted or unrestricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position are available and have determined that net position were properly recognized under the policy.
-We have also disclosed our policy regarding how restricted and unrestricted fund balance is used when an expenditure is incurred for which both restricted and unrestricted fund balance is available, including the spending hierarchy for committed, assigned, and unassigned amounts.
+30. We have appropriately disclosed the City of Appleton Business Improvement District (BID)'s policy regarding whether to first apply restricted or unrestricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position are available and have determined that net position were properly recognized under the policy.
+We have also disclosed our policy regarding which resources (that is, restricted, committed, assigned or unassigned) are considered to be spent first for expenditures for which more than one resource classification is available.